TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 #### 4.)
 System must be powered by standard wall outlets.
 [Origin: System Requirements]

 In order to make powering the system less difficult, the team has decided using a standard wall-wart which converts 120 VAC to 5 VDC would be appropriate for this application.
 The system overall will be powered by the same 5 VDC signal.
-The VDD pin which drives the MAX9814 amplifier has a VDD range of
+The VDD pin which drives the MAX9814 amplifier has a VDD range of 2.7 VDC - 5.5 VDC [4].
+This will allow the input subsystem to be easily powered

 # Buildable Schematic